-Duru Butik hotel is a small guest house in Bodrum center which offers very basic accommodation and amenities.
+Duru Butik hotel is a small guest house in Bodrum center that offers very basic accommodation and amenities.
 Being 2 minutes away from all main Bodrum sightseeing spots and 5 minutes away from the sea, it can be a decent hotel to stay for budget travelers who also look to be in the very center.

 However, as with a previous hotel, I mention this one for a totally different reason.
 If you are in search of bright colorful places in Bodrum that will make an Instagram perfect photo, add Duru Butik hotel to the list of things to see.

 This property has such a pretty courtyard full of flowers and old antiques, a swing, a hammock, and an area with cushions to relax.
 As an outside guest, you can stop here for Turkish chai and photos.
 There is just so much to photograph!